14,771 total views, 1 views today

 So, in comes Google Fit.
 It is one of the most exceptional fitness applications in the present.

-The feature that I want my father to use is the one which counts steps.
+The feature that I want my father to use is the one that counts steps.
 Walking is the best form of exercise after you achieve a certain age.

 I told my father that the app would count the number of steps he takes in a day so that he knows how good or bad he has been in his physical activity.